civiform/civiform/cloud/azure/README.md

 ## create a backend_vars file

-Backend vars should look like the following
+Create a file named `backend_vars` and add the following values to it:
 ```
 resource_group_name  = < rg group name >
 storage_account_name  = < account name >